reka2002/newsletter-template-HTML-CSS/README.md

 # newsletter-template-HTML-CSS
 HTML and CSS code edited together from different templates and w3 school tricks.
-Main template:

 ## Setting up
 The code can be edited in Visual Studio Code.